dengwirda/periscope/README.md

     --init-file="path+name-to-mpas-init-file" \
     --test-case=N

-As well as a range of other flows &mdash; see the cases in `ICs` for details.
+as well as a range of other flows &mdash; see the cases in `ICs` for details.

 For example, to build + run the barotropic jet test case using the CVT-optimised 'level-7' icosahedral mesh provided in `PERISCOPE`'s